How long does it take to lose 40 pounds? There’s no straight answer for knowing the right path for your own individual weight loss goals.

-Weight loss can lead to many questions like, “What foods should I eat to lose weight?”, or “How long does it take to lose 40 pounds?’, or even “Is it normal for weight to fluctuate during my weight loss journey?”
-Fluctuations in your weight are not abnormal.
+Weight loss can lead to many questions like, “What foods should I eat to lose weight?”, or “How long does it take to lose 40 pounds?”, or even “Is it normal for weight to fluctuate during my weight loss journey?”.

-We’ll look into the science of what happens when you lose weight and what an optimal 40 pound weight loss schedule looks like.
+We’ll look into the science of what happens when you lose weight and what an optimal 40 pound weight loss schedule looks like for a woman or man.

 What happens when our weight fluctuates?